& Cincinnati World Cinema

 Her roles include consultancies, staff positions and volunteer board memberships with organizations such as the Women Helping Women, 4C for Children, Cincinnati Health Department, UC Health, Dayton Children’s Hospital, Cincinnati Children’s Hospital Medical Center, and others.

 As a survivor of domestic violence and sexual assault, she is passionate about mental health, women’s health equity and empowering others to recover from and overcome the adversities faced in life.
-Ashley owns and operates Black Women Cultivating Change; read more about her at Linked-In.
+Ashley owns and operates Black Women Cultivating Change; read more at Linked-In.

 ABOUT THE PARTICIPANTS